collapsed-stacks/startups/questions/1551/what-is-the-price-for-an-llc-in-serbia.md

 - tagged: `llc`, `pricing`
 - score: 1

-<p>Does anybody know what is a usual price to hold an LLC in Serbia is for foreigners?
-I mean how much it usually costs to register and hold it monthly?</p>
+Does anybody know what is a usual price to hold an LLC in Serbia is for foreigners?
+I mean how much it usually costs to register and hold it monthly?

 ## Answer 1583